rur/treetop/README.markdown

     mux.Handler("/contact", contactForm)
     mux.Handler("/contact/submit", thanks)

-Notice that each template path is paired with a function.
+Notice that each template file path is paired with a function.
 This handler function is responsible for yielding the template data from the request.
 For example,

     func contactSubmitHandler(dw treetop.DataWriter, req *http.Request) {
         // do stuff...